kresusapp/kresus/README.md

 - the default **host** on which Kresus listens is `localhost`.
 This can be overriden with the env variable `HOST`.

-- in standalone mode, the default install location is `~/.kresus/`.
+- in standalone mode, the default data location is `~/.kresus/`.
+This is where the database files and weboob modules are stored.
 This can be overriden with the env variable `KRESUS_DIR`.

 - in standalone mode, if Kresus' server isn't served from the root (e.g. it is served from `example.com/link/to/my/kresus`), you can override the env